-Roast pork in garlic sauce cooked with broccoli and brussels sprouts in a delicious sauce.
-Make it with leftover roast pork and have it ready in half an hour.
+Roast pork in garlic sauce cooked with vegetables in a delicious sauce.
+Make it with leftover roast pork and have it ready in just over half an hour.
 There are also instructions for making with fresh pork which only takes 15 minutes longer.
 What are you waiting for?

 Leftover roast pork in garlic sauce